Vaðlaheiðargöng: Water utilization

 The two water ingresses encountered during the construction of the tunnel were contained and conduits were placed in the tunnel to its western entrance (Akureyri side).
 The hot water found in 2014 had a volumetric flow of 350L/s of 50 °C and around 500L/s of cold water was found separately in 2015.
 Initially the hot water was discharged into the sea just west of the tunnel, creating a small tourist attraction of its own, with locals bathing in the hot waterfall by the shore.
 The local utility, Norðurorka, plans to use the cold water for the local area, including Akureyri in future.

 In 2017, a local competition was launched to find the best use of the hot water.
-It was announced in 2020 that the water will be used for a geothermal spa, called 'Forest Lagoon', opened in 2022.
-It will be located a few kilometers south of the tunnel in Eyjarfjarðarsveit.
+After the utility connections had been constructed, in 2022 a geothermal spa called 'Forest Lagoon' opened, located a few kilometers south of the tunnel in Eyjarfjarðarsveit.

 Toll

 The tunnel uses automatic number-plate recognition to collect tolls and is completely unmanned and has no toll collection booths.
-Users either register on their website and pay, or, after 24 hours the toll is invoiced to the owner through their vehicle registration plate, incurring a collection fee of 400 ISK.
-The tolls as of February 2022 are:
+Users either register on their website and pay, or, after 24 hours the toll is invoiced to the owner through their vehicle registration plate, incurring a collection fee of 1,490 ISK.
+The tolls as of June 2025 are: